-Young leaders in Ireland/NI tackle the climate crisis
+Young leaders across the globe tackle the climate crisis

-Following the workshop, the young people proposed a number of ambitious and creative Social Action Projects aimed at addressing issues of climate change and the environment with communities in Ireland and Northern Ireland over the coming months.
+Following an intensive leadership training programme back in March 2021, the young people proposed a number of ambitious and creative Social Action Projects aimed at addressing issues of climate change and the environment with communities across the island.
 All proposals were assessed by an independent panel and the following projects were selected:

-The Social Action Projects will be developed with the support of Co-operation Ireland, British Council Ireland and an array of multi-sector experts in the run up to the COP26 international climate change conference in Glasgow, November 2021.
+The six Social Action Projects have been developed with the support of Co-operation Ireland, British Council Ireland and a range of other multi-sector experts and organisations in the months leading up to the COP26 international climate change conference in Glasgow, November 2021.

-Our Active Citizens will also have an opportunity to showcase their projects and network with like-minded young leaders from several European countries in the summer of 2021.
+Our NI/Ireland Active Citizens will also have an opportunity to showcase their projects and network with like-minded young leaders and policy makers across the island and internationally in 2021.

-If you're interested to find out more about the programme, please contact us by email.
+If you're interested to find out more about the Social Action Projects or want to get involved, please contact us by email.